 Selected content from the JSDLP's current and past issues is available here.
-If your organization has an account with either LexisNexis Quicklaw or HeinOnline, please see our Legal Databases page for access to full issues.
+If your organization has an account with either LexisNexis Quicklaw, HeinOnline, Proquest or Informit, please see our Legal Databases page for access to full issues.

 From Justiciability to Justice: Realizing the Human Right to Food